youngboy/engine-docs/source/proxy-release-notes.md

 <h3 id="v2017.11-121-g2a0310e1b">2017.11-121-g2a0310e1b - 2017-11-30</h3>

 * Improved performance when reverse proxying non-GraphQL requests.
 * Removed `-restart=true` flag, which spawned and managed a child proxy process.
-This was only used by the `apollo-engine` Node.js module.
+This was only used by the `apollo-engine` Node.js package.
 * Added POSIX signal processing:
   * On `SIGHUP`, reload configuration.
 Configurations provided through `STDIN` ignore `SIGHUP`.
   * On `SIGTERM`, or `SIGINT`, attempt to send final stats and traces  before gracefully shutting down.